Jon-Westbrook/Patternlab-Design-System-for-Client/source/_patterns/01-components/C56-Filter-Panel.md

 Main Category Checkbox

+- only one facet can be open at a time (parent facet or child facet)
 - on click - all options within category become selected, including nested filters
 - on click again - all options within category become deselected, including nested filters.
 Main Category Dropdown